-Lincoln Center Theater will present the New York premiere of the new musical The Gardens of Anuncia at its Off-Broadway Mitzi E. Newhouse Theater.
-The show features a book, music, and lyrics by iconic composer Michael John LaChiusa, and will be directed and co-choreographed by Tony winner Graciela Daniele.
+Lincoln Center Theater presented the New York premiere of the new musical The Gardens of Anuncia at its Off-Broadway Mitzi E. Newhouse Theater.
+The show features a book, music, and lyrics by iconic composer Michael John LaChiusa, and was directed and co-choreographed by Tony winner Graciela Daniele.
 Inspired by an early life story of Daniele's, the tango-infused musical centers on Anuncia as she reflects on her childhood in Juan Perón's Argentina and the women in her family who encouraged her artistic dreams.
 We ask LaChiusa about how he finds his way into this story musically.

 CONNECTICUT Because of Winn Dixie Goodspeed Musicals Based on Kate DiCamillo‘s book of the same name, this new musical by Grammy and Tony winner Duncan Sheik (Spring Awakening) and Tony nominee Nell Benjamin (Legally Blonde, Mean Girls) received rave reviews for its exciting production at the famed Goodspeed Opera House in East Haddam.
 “In a Southern town filled with lost souls, a new leash on life is just around the corner when a preacher and his daughter take in a mutt named Winn Dixie.”
 We’re keeping an eye on it as it’s sure to be barking up Broadway soon.In the meantime we talk with Tony Award winning animal trainer Bill Berloni on his work with the unique star of this show and with the scores of other animals he’s coached for theater, movies and television.